Layla-P/WomenOfDotNet/content/profiles/template-please-copy.md

 comments: false
 summary: "A couple of sentences about you"
 draft: true
+location: ""
 ---

-<- The above is called front matter - please delete the irrelevent info and remove the 'draft: true'->
 ### About me
 ##### **HEADLINE DATA**

+# REMOVE THIS LINE The above is called front matter - please delete the irrelevent info and remove the 'draft: true'

 Info on you - please change the tags above to suit you!!

 Please use tiny png or similar to reduce the size of your images